savantadarsh/Exports-PowerBI/README.md

 - Highest weekly revenue reached ~£22M; sharp dip to £3M and £0.16M toward year-end.

 **Business Implications**:
-- The year-end drop requires investigation — potentially a data lag, shipping constraints, or seasonal slowdown
-- Strong mid-year performance indicates ideal periods for campaigns and stocking
+- The February decline suggests potential seasonal effects, economic conditions, or operational inefficiencies that need further analysis.
+- The August peak represents a strong sales period—this may indicate a prime time for marketing campaigns and inventory planning.
+- The end-of-year drop could reflect a need for holiday promotions or customer engagement efforts to sustain revenue.

 **How the Dashboard Helps**:
 - The **Month Filter** allows users to analyse revenue and profit month by month, helping identify key seasonal patterns.
 - The **Revenue by Week Chart** provides a detailed breakdown of fluctuations, allowing users to compare performance on a granular level.
 - Users can combine filters (e.g., selecting a month + country) to explore regional differences in sales trends.

-ToolTip
+To illustrate the usage of tooltips, the United Kingdom is selected in the Country filter, and May is selected in the Month filter.

-**Country-wise % Revenue Contribution**
+ℹ️**ToolTip: Country-wise % Revenue Contribution**

 💰 **Revenue Concentration Analysis**: Helps identify over-reliance on specific countries, allowing diversification strategies to reduce financial risk and improve revenue stability.
 📈 **Market Investment Prioritisation**: Guides decisions on where to allocate marketing or expansion budgets to maximise returns from high-performing or high-potential regions.

+**ToolTip Insights**
-UK Revenue Share: 23.92% of total revenue in 2024
+- UK Revenue Share: 23.92% of total revenue in 2024
-➤ With total revenue at £1,040M, the UK contributes approximately £248.8M in revenue.
+- With total revenue at £1,040M, the UK contributes approximately £248.8M in revenue.

-Implication for Investment: Being the top market, the UK justifies further resource investment (e.g., campaigns or infrastructure) to reinforce and grow revenue.
+**Implication for Investment**: Being the top market, the UK justifies further resource investment (e.g., campaigns or infrastructure) to reinforce and grow revenue.

 ![OverView](assets/perc_revenue.gif)